-The promise of noise cancelling headphones can seem like a magic bullet when it comes to protecting the hearing of employees that work around loud noises.
+The promise of noise-canceling headphones can seem like a magic bullet when it comes to protecting the hearing of employees that work around loud noises.
 That is, however, until you start to think about the health and safety risks that come with looking after a workforce unable to hear you or each other.

-Fortunately, there are alternatives that will allow you to provide a productive, peaceful work environment, while maintaining health and safety standards.
+Fortunately, there are alternatives that will allow you to provide a productive, peaceful work environment while maintaining health and safety standards.
 Investing in robust electronic hearing protection is a cutting-edge solution to noise problems that will help address factors such as:

 Recent developments in digital noise suppression technologies mean that they now come with a situational awareness function.
 This technology will quickly alert them to dangers such as moving vehicles or equipment via audio cues.
-Some industrial hearing protectors also come with technology that provides 3D sound or directional sound, which simply means you can tell in which direction the noise or sound is coming from, while wearing the hearing protector.
+Some industrial hearing protectors also come with technology that provides 3D sound or directional sound, which simply means you can tell in which direction the noise or sound is coming from while wearing the hearing protector.
 This can be a huge safety factor in many environments.
 There are even headsets with the technology to recognize and separate speech, which allows them to engage in face-to-face conversations in very high noise environments without removing their hearing protection.

 Headsets that offer digital communication give users protection from disruptive ambient noises while allowing them to converse with team members and hear the sounds of their own voice.
-This is made possible by the built-in electronics and software using DSP (Digital Signal Processing) Technology to identify a number of different noise categories, suppressing unwanted sounds and boosting others such as speech.
+This is made possible by the built-in electronics and software using DSP (Digital Signal Processing) technology to identify a number of different noise categories, suppressing unwanted sounds and boosting others such as speech.